bozito1716/Trello-Api-Postman/README.md

 - Status code should be 200 after deletion.
 - The last GET request confirms that the board was successfully deleted (404 is expected).

 ---

-## How to Run the Tests

-1. **Import the Collection:**
-   - Download and import the Postman collection and environment into your Postman app.

-2. **Set up the Environment:**
-   - Set the environment variables (`base_url`, `key`, `token`) with your Trello API credentials.

-3. **Run Requests:**
-   - You can run each request individually or use Postman’s collection runner to execute all requests in the collection.

-4. **Review Test Results:**
-   - After running the requests, Postman will automatically display the results of the tests in the **Test Results** tab.

----